jackiehjm/stx-docs/doc/source/deploy/deployment-config-optionsall-in-one-simplex-configuration.rst

    :width: 800

 .. note::
-    Physical L2 switches are not shown in the deployment diagram in subsequent chapters.
+    Physical L2 switches are not shown in this deployment diagram and in subsequent deployment diagrams.
 Only the L2 networks they support are shown.

 See :ref:`Common Components <common-components>` for a description of common components of this deployment configuration.